 In addition to increased productivity, creativity and concentration, taking breaks at work is essential for your physical and mental health.
-Stepping away from your computer screen and moving your limbs every once in awhile is something both your eyes and arteries will greatly appreciate.
+Stepping away from your computer screen and moving your limbs every once in awhile is something both your eyes and arteries will much appreciate.
 Not to mention that taking breaks helps in significantly decreasing work-related stress, which is something your mind will thank you for.

-When you should take breaks
+When you should take a break

 Now that we’ve settled the point that taking breaks is important, a question arises: How long should the break be?

 Here’s the thing: There is no golden rule when it comes to the duration of breaks.
 There are a variety of approaches, so you have to experiment and find out what works best for you.
-However, the common thread is that all methods follow this structure:
+However, the conventional thread is that all methods follow this structure:

 You can create your work cycles, but these are some great ideas to start with:

 - The 90-minute cycle: Using this approach, you work for 90 minutes straight and then take a break of your choosing.
 However, other than your lunch break, a break ideally shouldn’t exceed 20 minutes.
 This idea is based on research that shows that people move from full focus to physiological fatigue every 90 minutes.